amabnl/amadeus-ws-client/docs/about-get-started.rst

 The basic pieces of information you will need to use this library are:

 - **The WSDL file with all its includes**: You can just extract the ZIP file you received from Amadeus to a location on your filesystem where the client can access it.
-- **The authentication information required to start a session**: Office ID's, User Id (=Originator), Password, Duty Code. *For legacy WSAP's using Soap Header 1 or 2, you'll need: Office ID, Originator, Organization ID, Password Length, Password Data.
-Soap Header 1 is not yet implemented in this library*
+- **The authentication information required to start a session**: Office ID's, User Id (=Originator), Password, Duty Code.

 You usually receive this information after the project kick-off has been done and a support person has been assigned to your project.